insightsengineering/scribe/docs/benchmark.md

 ## Installing packages with different numbers of threads

-The more threads, the shorter the installation of all packages.
+The more threads, the shorter the time for installation of all packages.
 This relationship is not linear.

 We get to the point where the extra threads don’t speed up the overall process.
-It is so, because Highly Dependent Package which has tightly coupled packages do not allow parallelisation.
-The last packages in the installation list are run sequentially.
+It is because Highly Dependent Packages (with tightly coupled packages) do not allow parallelisation.
+The last packages on the installation list are run sequentially.

-At the beginning of the installation process, Non-dependent Package are being installed as a first packages.
+At the beginning of the installation process, Non-Dependent Packages are being installed first.
 They do not have dependencies, so parallelisation is done quite effectively.

 <img src="benchmark_files/figure-markdown_github/unnamed-chunk-2-1.png" alt="Performance on average number of packages"  />

 ## Installing packages and Strongly Connected Packages

 For a large number of packages, Strongly Connected Packages may appear.
-Strongly Connected Packages are a group of packages, where if he wants to use one package, he will have to install a whole horde of other packages Examples: “dplyr” with “tibble”, “rlang”, “vctrs” or “devtools” with “cli”, “pkgdown”, “rcmdcheck”, “remotes”, “roxygen2”.
+Strongly Connected Packages are a group of packages, where if one wants to use a single package, the imperative is to install a cohort of other packages.
+Examples: “dplyr” with “tibble”, “rlang”, “vctrs” or “devtools” with “cli”, “pkgdown”, “rcmdcheck”, “remotes”, “roxygen2”.

 If there is a Highly Dependent Package then there should be Strongly Connected Packages.